Digital-Data-Co/forge-docs/src/user-guide/repositories.md

 ## Creating a New Repository
 1. Make sure you have configured the key for the Repository you are about to add in the key store section.

-2. Go to the Repositories section of Semaphore, click the **New Repository** button in the upper right hand corner.
+2. Go to the Repositories section of Forge, click the **New Repository** button in the upper right hand corner.

 3. Configure the Repository:
     * Name Repository